The Cabin in the Woods

 Joss Whedon has scored yet again and shows no signs of slowing down with superhero movie to end all superhero movies, The Avengers (penned by Whedon) being released later this year.

-We interviewed actor Jesse Williams and director/screenwriter Drew Goddard
+Watch our interview with actor Jesse Williams and director/screenwriter Drew Goddard here: